Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Another project that I did was photographing a house that was being built from scratch by a couple who were expecting twins in just two months!

-They wanted pictures of every room so their children would always remember where they grew up, even if it wasn’t finished by the time they moved in.
+They wanted pictures of every room so their children would never forget where they grew up, even if it wasn’t finished when they moved in.

 They also wanted pictures of all the furniture to remember what it looked like when they got everything unpacked at their new house.